Mission and Development

 - Provide or make possible workshops and training in leadership and congregational development for vestry members and/or wardens and treasurers.

 The Commission on Mission and Development is in a season of transition, discernment, and hope with our approach to diocesan financial aid to parishes.
 Over the past few years, the COMD and other parish and diocesan leaders have been working hard on a number of fronts to move towards greater sustainability for our parishes.
 Thanks to a bold debt-reduction program, four parishes are no longer dependent on aid to assist with mortgage payments.
 Several regional collaborations and parish partnerships are taking shape, to share resources and ministry effectively.
 Also, we’ve committed to supporting parish revitalization in several key locations with great potential for growth.

 During this time of change, we will continue to accept applications for aid using a similar process as in the past.
-However, in 2017 and beyond, we anticipate that we will be offering less aid to fewer parishes.
-We encourage parishes seeking aid for 2017 both to apply for the assistance you anticipate needing, and also to begin conversations among your parish leadership about what sustainability and renewal might look like in your context.
+However, starting in 2017, we anticipate that we will be offering less aid to fewer parishes.
+We encourage parishes seeking aid for 2018 both to apply for the assistance you anticipate needing, and also to begin conversations among your parish leadership about what sustainability and renewal might look like in your context.
 Please know that Canon Peggy Bean and the members of the Commission on Mission and Development are available and happy to be resources and conversation partners for you!